Geant4

 Geant4 (for GEometry ANd Tracking) is a platform for "the simulation of the passage of particles through matter" using Monte Carlo methods.
 It is the successor of the GEANT series of software toolkits developed by The Geant4 Collaboration, and the first to use object oriented programming (in C++).
 Its development, maintenance and user support are taken care by the international Geant4 Collaboration.
-Application areas include high energy physics and nuclear experiments, medical, accelerator and space physics studies.
+Application areas include high energy physics and nuclear experiments, accelerator and space physics studies.
 The software is used by a number of research projects around the world.

 The Geant4 software and source code is freely available from the project web site; until version 8.1 (released June 28, 2006), no specific software license for its use existed; Geant4 is now provided under the Geant4 Software License.

 Features

 Geant4 includes facilities for handling geometry, tracking, detector response, run management, visualization and user interface.
 For many physics simulations, this means less time needs to be spent on the low level details, and researchers can start immediately on the more important aspects of the simulation.

 Following is a summary of each of the facilities listed above: